mmngreco/mmngreco.github.io/content/posts/vim-for-ml.md

 After several years of using PyCharm/VSCode, I switched to NeoVim.
 There was quite the adaptation period, but now I don’t regret making the change at all.

-Notebooks are really handy, but they're also chaotic, nonlinear and comfortable.
-However, they are hard to maintain and take to production, not to mention checking for changes.
+Notebooks are undoubtedly handy, though they can be chaotic and nonlinear.
+Despite their convenience, they present challenges such as difficulty in maintenance, production adaptation, and change tracking.

 ## Neovim Plugins